-- Device support: All 7 series, Zynq, UltraScale and many UltraScale+ devices - A Partial Reconfiguration license is required to run implementation tools. - Source types for Reconfigurable Modules: RTL, DCP, EDIF, XDC, XCI, XCIX. - Module-level constraints must be scoped to the hierarchical instance. - Greybox (black box module with LUT tie-off) implementation can be done - An extensive set of Design Rule Checks can be issued from within the project environment. - All synthesis and implementation design switches can be used. - PR Verify is automatically called prior to bitstream generation for any child configuration.
+- Device support: All 7 series, Zynq, UltraScale and UltraScale+ devices supported by the Partial Reconfiguration flow. - Source types for Reconfigurable Modules: RTL, DCP, EDIF, XDC, XCI, XCIX. - XCI or XCIX (Xilinx IP) cannot be the top level. - EDIF cannot be a sub-module. - Module-level constraints must be scoped to the hierarchical instance. - Greybox (black box module with LUT tie-off) implementation can be done - An extensive set of Design Rule Checks can be issued from within the project environment. - All synthesis and implementation design switches can be used. - PR Verify is automatically called prior to bitstream generation for any child configuration.